yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/remove-nodes.md

 ## Replace a live or unreachable node

-If a node (live or unreachable) needs to be replaced, do the following:
+To replace a live node for extended maintenance or replace an unhealthy node, do the following:

 1. Navigate to **Universes**, select your universe, and open the **Nodes** tab.
 1. Click the associated node **Actions > Replace Node**.